Curved accretion disks around rotating black holes without reflection symmetry: Conclusions

 We investigate the properties of accretion disk around the Kerr-like black hole.
 We start with the geodesic equations and focus on the circular orbits of massive particles in the spacetime.
 Due to the reflection asymmetry, the accretion disk, which is composed of all circular orbits collected from the ISCO to some large radius, is generically a curved surface, rather than a flat disk confined on the standard equatorial plane $y=0$.
 In fact, it has been shown in Ref.~\cite{Datta:2020axm} that in the absence of equatorial reflection symmetry, circular orbits confined on the equatorial plane do not exist.
 Their result is consistent with ours because in our model, the circular orbit with radius $r_c$ is in general associated with a polar angle $y_c\ne0$, namely, it is confined on a plane parallel to, but different from, the equatorial plane.
 The orbit with a large radius gradually approaches the equatorial plane, i.e., $y_c\rightarrow0$ when $r_c\rightarrow\infty$.
 This is a manifestation of asymptotic flatness of the spacetime (FIG.~\ref{fig.ycrc}).

 We explore the astrophysical implications of $\mathbb{Z}_2$ asymmetry on the accretion disk properties around a Kerr-like black hole.
-In particular, we find that, in a toy model with a specific choice of the deviation function, the parameter $\epsilon$ that controls $\mathbb{Z}_2$ asymmetry would shrink the radius of the ISCO.
-Assuming that the inner edge of the disk is defined by the ISCO, this then means that the materials whirling on the disk can get closer to the central black hole, as compared to the Kerr case.
+In particular, we find that, in a toy model with a specific choice of the deviation function, the parameter $\epsilon$ that controls $\mathbb{Z}_2$ asymmetry would shrink the radius of the prograde ISCO.
+Assuming that the inner edge of the disk is defined by the ISCO, this then means that the materials whirling on the prograde disk can get closer to the central black hole, as compared to the Kerr case.
 Therefore, the radiative efficiency of the accretion disk $\eta$, defined as the fraction of rest-mass energy converted into radiation, can be enhanced in the absence of reflection symmetry (FIG.~\ref{fig.eta}).
+Although the above analysis is done under a specific choice of the deviation function, in Sec.~\ref{sec.arbe}, we show that in the presence of only small reflection asymmetry, the shrinking of prograde ISCOs is actually quite generic in our model, independent of the choice of the deviation function.
+On the other hand, the asymmetry would stretch the retrograde ISCOs, but the effects are largely suppressed and could be unmeasurably small.

 We finally investigate the gravitational redshift effect and compute the $g$-factor associated with the emission coming from the ISCO in the Kerr-like spacetime.
 The most important result is that the spin measurements based on the redshift $g$-factor observations should be analyzed with great care.
 Assuming the Kerr hypothesis, such measurements could overestimate the true spin value of the black hole if the black hole is actually the Kerr-like one with a large deviation parameter $|\epsilon|$ (at a level of $\sim16\%$ if $|\epsilon|\sim17$).